flowdee/shorty/readme.txt

 == Changelog ==

+= Version 1.1.0 (21th October 2015) =
+* Removed extra prefixing due to the fact that it can be easily done via the overview page

 = Version 1.0.0 (20th October 2015) =
 * Shorty was born!

 == Upgrade Notice ==

+= Version 1.1.0 (21th October 2015) =
+* Removed extra prefixing due to the fact that it can be easily done via the overview page

 = Version 1.0.0 (20th October 2015) =
 * Shorty was born!